 Windows 7 is still good for gaming, but newer versions perform slightly better.
 The main difference is due to better software optimization.
 Games use more RAM and have more micro stutters on Windows 7.
 Also, some games won’t run on it at all.

 Learn more about gaming and general computer use on Windows 7 and see how it stacks up against Windows 10.
 Then, let’s get started so you can return to your gaming.

-Is Windows 7 enough for gaming?
+Is Windows 7 Good for Gaming?

 You’ll be able to run 99.9% of the games released in the past few years without any issues.
 However, some titles like Forza Horizon 4 only work on Windows 10 because Microsoft decided to put it on the Microsoft Store.

 But Windows 7 is still better than 8 and 8.1 for gaming.
 A good example is that RTX 3000 series cards only have Windows 7 and 10 driver support.
 So, that means you can enjoy some of the most powerful graphics cards in the world on Windows 7.
 In addition, you won’t experience a lack of driver support, meaning your graphics card will run as intended.

 You won’t experience a significant decline in performance if you run Windows 7.
 The FPS is generally about the same, but you might experience more FPS drops.

 This, in turn, results in a noticeable stutter that can get you killed in an online match.

 But games launched on Windows 7 initially work without any problems, and if you play games like League of Legends and CS: GO, you won’t experience any issues.
 Note that 7 has worse RAM optimization than 10.